hirokazutei/artiefact-mobile/src/components/organism/Map/README.md

 ## Usage Patterns

-### Personal / Friends / Found Artifact View
+### Personal / Friends / Found Artiefact View

 #### Description

-A display of the loacitons of where you have taken the picture and submitted as artifacts.
+A display of the loacitons of where you have taken the picture and submitted as artiefacts.

 #### Visual